Garathd/vidx-video-sharing/README.md

 #### Scenarios

-- Try register a user that already exists on the system
+- Try registering a user that already exists on the system
 - Register a new user
 - Login with incorrect details
 - Login in with correct details